fhenri/grails-CalendarAPI/README.md

 One would be to use json views so we could put more logic in the view (date conversion, parameters output) and potentially align the output of both `Event` and `CalendarEvent` class.

-I am using the java.time API and specifically the ZonedDateTime to manage with TimeZone, it cannot be deserialize using jackson only, I am using transient field to run the conversion from a string to the zonedDateTime (registering and using a custom JSonDeserializer did not work !)
+I am using the java.time API and specifically the ZonedDateTime to manage with TimeZone, it cannot be deserialize using jackson only, I am using string field to run the conversion from a string to the zonedDateTime (registering and using a custom JSonDeserializer did not work !)
 There are also lot of conversion and date manipulation (with the org-dmfs DateTime object) which could be moved to Util method.
+Ideally those fields should be transient, better a desizerialize should be register.